NGT forms committee to frame policy to protect submerging islands in India

 A joint inspection by the National Green Tribunal (NGT) appointed expert committee comprising the Delhi Jal Board (DJB) and the Delhi Pollution Control Committee (DPCC) has found that the rainwater harvesting (RWH) systems installed in the residential societies in Dwarka are ill-maintained and are causing groundwater contamination in over a dozen societies,

 According to a report submitted by the committee to NGT earlier this week, the team inspected all 354 of Dwarka’s Cooperative Group Housing Societies (CGHS).
 The committee then collected water samples from RWH structures at 235 societies and found high ammoniacal nitrogen and high total dissolved solids (TDS) in 180 of them.
-The report said during the inspection, the team found common pipelines for the RWH system and wastewater.
+The report said that during the inspection, the team found common pipelines for the RWH system and wastewater.

 Ammoniacal nitrogen is a measure for the amount of ammonia in the water.
 It is a toxic pollutant often found in landfill leachate and in waste products.

-The committee has also asked DJB to withdraw the rebate from such societies where the rainwater structures were not functional or only partially functional.
+The committee has also asked DJB to withdraw the rebate from societies where the rainwater structures were not functional or only partially functional.

 A 10% rebate on the water bill is given to properties with an RWH system.
 It is also mandatory for government buildings in Delhi to install RWH.
 However, the maintenance of these structures has been a longstanding problem.